 Stay Safe at Home with Lifeline24

 Reading this article is a great first step when it comes to looking after your health.
 To protect yourself even further, why not consider a Lifeline alarm?
 Our life-saving system is simple to set up and easy to use.
 The standard alarm comes in two parts: a sleek base unit which plugs into the mains power supply, alongside a stylish pendant which you can wear around the wrist or neck.
-We also offer a cutting-edge GPS alarm, for unbeatable peace of mind at home and on the go.
+We also offer a fall detector plan for additional peace of mind.

 Whichever Lifeline alarm you choose, you can enjoy 24/7 support from our expert Response Team, who are trained to respond quickly to all kinds of emergencies, 365 days of the year.
 If you have a fall, just press your Lifeline alarm button.
 A member of the team will speak with you to assess the situation and reassure you while arranging help as quickly as possible.